gregoraubrey/bc14_w1d5_hackathon_rps-room_49_gregor_felicity/README.md

+**This was the first hackathon we did at School of Code on 20230317.
+See the instructions we were given below.**

 # Rock, Paper, Scissors!

 Work through the tasks below, which function as tickets, to build and refine your own rock, paper, scissors game where a player plays against the computer.